 Students maintain ongoing communication with colleagues and work to encourage partnerships with them.
 Students perform effectively in teams.
 They demonstrate assertiveness.
 Students are learning to manage a group of clients by becoming more organized, efficient and quicker in giving care.
 They are beginning to anticipate the work that will be required throughout the day and set priorities to achieve this.
 They anticipate the continuum of care required for specific patients.
 In collaboration with nurses, students take an active role in assessment of discharge needs and discharge planning.
-Students learn the leadership responsibilities of the RN role in an acute-care setting.
+They further develop their understanding of nursing leadership within the acute care context of practice.